Overview of Practicum for MSW Students

 Types of Placements

-Students will either be matched by the School, their place of employment or a distance placement.
-Additionally, placements can be both paid and unpaid, however, the majority are unpaid placements.
+Students will either be matched by the School or propose a placement in their place of employment or at a distance.

 -